awsdocs/aws-kms-developer-guide/doc_source/logging-using-cloudtrail.md

 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

-CloudTrail logs all AWS KMS operations, including read\-only operations, such as `ListAliases` and `GetKeyPolicy`, operations that manage , such as `CreateKey` and `PutKeyPolicy`, and [cryptographic operations](concepts.md#cryptographic-operations), such as `GenerateDataKey`, `Encrypt`, and `Decrypt`\.
+CloudTrail logs all AWS KMS operations, including read\-only operations, such as `ListAliases` and `GetKeyPolicy`, operations that manage CMKs, such as `CreateKey` and `PutKeyPolicy`, and [cryptographic operations](concepts.md#cryptographic-operations), such as `GenerateDataKey`, `Encrypt`, and `Decrypt`\.
 Every operation generates an entry in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or IAM user credentials\.